 If an event is open to external guests, all attendees (including students and employees) must present one of the following when entering the event:

 - For those within the college’s COVID-19 screening program, a current OneCard indicating that the holder is a member of the faculty, a current employee or current student.
 Admission should not be granted to those with OneCards that indicate that they are in any other category.
 Details are provided below.

 - For external guests, proof of vaccination.

 As a reminder, the sponsoring department or program is solely responsible for attendee management and policy compliance.
-This includes providing sufficient staffing to ensure that every attendee presents a current OneCard or proof of vaccination and that attendance remains at or below the 50% capacity threshold.
+This includes providing sufficient staffing to ensure that every attendee presents a current OneCard or proof of vaccination.

 Types of Events Allowed